selfbits/selfbits-angular2-sdk/README.md

 ## Usage

-Note: Our sdk is designed, so that you can consume them directly inside your components.
-Of course feel free to wrap our methods in your own services!
+* __Note__: Our sdk is designed, so that you can consume them directly inside your components.

 ### Usage in Components